Courses & Credits

 - Do I need to know a lot about computers to take an online course?MUOnLine courses are accessible to people with a wide range of experience using computers.
-At a minimum, you will need to be comfortable sending email and using the Internet.
+At a minimum, you will need reliable Internet access (dial-up is not recommended).
+You should be comfortable sending email and using the Internet.
 For example, during the course of your studies online, you may be required to post messages to a discussion board, and to prepare assignments and upload them to the course.

-- What computer requirements do I need to take an online course?Please visit the Computer and Browser Requirements webpage for specific information.
+- What computer requirements do I need to take an online course?Please visit the MU IT Recommended Hardware webpage for specific information.